 "Sally Potter’s LOOK AT ME shares an enriching tale full of anger and fury that is always bubbling close to the surface."

-"Robbie Ryan’s cinematography is raw and powerful, delicate and expressive; the rich hue of colours blends well with the script.
-The roof setting shares an impassioned backdrop of the city lights complementing the emotion on the rooftop."
+"Robbie Ryan’s cinematography is raw and powerful, delicate and expressive; the rich hue of colours blends well with the script."